cyberbiont/vscode-open-in-typora/README.md

 ## Features

-The provided command `typora.open` opens files, that use Markdown language mode, in Typora editor.
+The provided command `typora.open` opens files that use Markdown language mode in Typora editor.

-Due to some obscure problem, opening files in Typora via Node's childProcess doesn't work (and conseqently any extensions that use npm 'open' package) hence this extension uses VSCode terminal to run Typora.
+Because if some obscure problem, opening files in Typora via Node's childProcess doesn't work (and consequently any extensions that use npm 'open' package as well).
+Hence this extension uses VSCode terminal to run Typora.

 ## Requirements